apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ### `boolean rename(Path src, Path d)`

-In terms of its specification, `rename()` is one of the most complex operations within a filesystem .
+In terms of its specification, `rename()` is one of the most complex operations within a filesystem.

 In terms of its implementation, it is the one with the most ambiguity regarding when to return false versus raising an exception.